braze-inc/braze-docs/_docs/_hidden/private_betas/shopify/scripttag_web_sdk_integration.md

 If you do want to add more customization to the Braze Web SDK implementation via Shopify ScriptTag, you will need to engage with your development team to directly integrate with the Shopify ScriptTag API.
 {% endalert %}

-## How does the Braze Web SDK get installed onto my Shopify store?
+## How does the Braze Web SDK get installed on my Shopify store?

 #### No pre-existing Web SDK implementation